 The LIFE Regulation, which was published on 20 December 2013, sets a budget for the next funding period, 2014–2020, of €3.4 billion in current prices.
 View the LIFE Regulation

-On this page you can find information about the DG Environment and DG Climate Action programme for operating grants to European environmental and/or climate non-profit-making organisations (NPOs).
+On this page you can find information about the DG Environment and DG Climate Action programme for operating grants to European environmental and/or climate NGOs.
 The legal base for the programme is the LIFE Regulation which provides that "Operating grants shall support certain operational and administrative costs of non-profit making entities which pursue an aim of general Union interest, are primarily active in the field of environment or climate action and are involved in the development, implementation and enforcement of Union policy and legislation."
 (Article 21 of the Regulation).

 For the development and implementation of EU environmental or climate policy there needs to be an open and wide-ranging dialogue with all stakeholders.
-It is important that NPOs are able to take part in such a dialogue since they have a good understanding of public concerns on the environment and climate change.
+It is important that NGOs are able to take part in such a dialogue since they have a good understanding of public concerns on the environment and climate change.
 Their presence is important to provide a sound balance in relation to the interests of other actors.

-European NPOs are for example valuable in co-ordinating and channelling the views of national organisations and citizens as input to the decision making process.
+European NGOs are for example valuable in co-ordinating and channelling the views of national organisations and citizens as input to the decision making process.
 For the development and implementation of environmental and/or climate policy, they also participate in preparatory work and expert groups and conduct research and studies.
-Another example of an area where NPOs play an important role is awareness raising and environmental and/or climate education.
+Another example of an area where NGOs play an important role is awareness raising and environmental and/or climate education.

 What organisations can apply for funding?